Skip to content

 elog_plot

-Export the actual curve plot to the logbook.
+Export the current curve plot to the logbook.

-An optional argument allow to export the dedicated plot displaying a Lima or MCA controller.
+An optional argument allows to export the dedicated plot displaying a Lima or a MCA controller.

-TEST_SESSION [2]: elog_plot() # export the default curve plot to the logbook
+DEMO [2]: elog_plot() # - the default curve plot

-TEST_SESSION [3]: elog_plot(lima_simulator) # export the plot displaying this Lima device
+DEMO [3]: elog_plot(lima_simulator) # - the plot displaying lima_simulator

 prdef (print definition)